viviane-walker-uzh/chatbot/README.md

 # Simple Chatbot

-I created this project this autumn 2024 to illustrate that I can carry out a complete chatbot application - from development (programming) including tests to deployment on the HuggingFace Spaces website.
+I created this project this autumn 2024 to illustrate that I can carry out a complete chatbot application (running locally) - from development (programming) including tests to local deployment.
 With this project, I want to show that I can put what I have learnt from my studies into practice with my curiosity, which should illustrate my solution-oriented way of working.

 ## How to use